koompi/pipi/README.md

 ## About
-Pipi is a modern application which served it purpose of making KOOMPI OS From Scratch.
+Pipi is a modern command-line application which served it purpose of making KOOMPI OS From Scratch.
 By intergrating with Pi Package Manager, or wrapping with high performance.

 The software is considered to be at a **beta** level of readiness; there are a few missing features and bugs to be fixed, but it is already used by KOOMPI developer as a daily driver.